Parramatta Female Factory and Institutions Precinct: Parramatta Female Factory (1821–1848)

 The desire to classify and segregate the women led to their division into three classes and construction of a penitentiary enclosure to accommodate 60 women of the third or penal class, in 1826.
 A two-storey building, probably designed by William Buchanan, was erected for the worst class of prisoners to the north-west of the main building and enclosed with a small yard.
 Later in the 1860s this building was modified and the first floor removed to make a ward "for imbeciles and idiots", but it survives as the most substantial remnant of the Female Factory (today this is referred to as Building 105).

 Once built, the Parramatta Female Factory had to be administered in a manner that improved convict women's industriousness and morality.
 Throughout the operation of the Parramatta Female Factory, administration often failed to meet high expectations, as moral purpose came into conflict with personality conflicts and monetary gain.
 The first superintendent, Francis Oakes, resigned following clashes with the local magistrate, Henry Douglas.
-Later, husband-wife or mother-son pairs became the norm, providing early Australian examples of middle class women taking on authoritative positions in colonial society.
+Later, husband-wife or mother-son pairs became the norm, providing early Australian examples of middle-class women taking on authoritative positions in colonial society.
 This male-female collaboration was also temporarily mirrored in the formation of a Board of Management and Ladies' Committee in Governor Darling's colonial administration.

 This two-person administration system continually ran into problems.
 The managers Elizabeth and John Fulloon were accused of fraternisation, neglect and maladministration.
 Matron Ann Gordon was dismissed for her husband's fraternisation and the convict women's immoral behaviour, and a Mrs Leach and Mr Clapham clashed even before they left England and did not stop until they were dismissed by Governor Gipps.

 Shortly before leaving for Britain in 1837, Governor Gipps was given authority to improve the separation of prisoners, especially the penal class.
 His predecessor Governor Bourke, had authorised the construction of a new wing at the Female Factory but work had not started.
 Gipps was able to modify the proposal, incorporating the newest trend in British prisons, the American Separate System of solitary cells.
-His modifications included removing windows in the ground floor to increase punishment and reducing cell sizes, changes which horrified the British designers.
+His modifications included removing windows on the ground floor to increase punishment and reducing cell sizes, changes which horrified the British designers.
 Gipps was instructed to cut windows into the ground floor punishment cells.
-The three-storey cell block was built between 1838–9 to the south of the original Female Factory complex.
+The three-storey cell block was built between 1838 an 1839 to the south of the original Female Factory complex.
 The increased punishment capacity at Parramatta meant that the government could end transportation of women to Moreton Bay (later Brisbane).
 It had been the destiny of nearly 300 females who had been transported for colonial crimes.
 Women with colonial sentences now came to Parramatta.